rsksmart/RSKIPs/IPs/RSKIP53.md

 The delta compression can be provided by the wallet within an insecure computer.
 This could have a drawback: there could be transaction malleability attacks where peers expand the transaction with additional values.
 While this is true, normal peer will automatically compress the transaction again back to its minimal size because they need to access the specified preset.

-### Preset Recall & Storage
+### Preset Set and Recall

-Since not all fields are stored, nodes need to store each preset.
-Presets are stored in the blockchain state.
-This is done by creating a subtree down the account node, with the fieldSelector equal to 02, according to RSKIP16.
-Each preset will be stored in its RLP format, with ordered fields, in a separate node.
-Therefore the key will be the preset number and the value the RLP of the fields.
 Every transaction can overwrite a preset or use a preset.
 To overwrite a preset, the field "writePreset" must be used.
 The argument of this field is the preset index.
 To use a preset, the "readPreset" field must be used.
 To clear a preset, the field "clearPreset" is used.

 More thought has to be dedicated to understanding how presets interact with storage rent, but it doesn't seem to be problematic.

+### Preset Presistence

+Full nodes need to store each preset.
+Presets are stored in the blockchain state.
+This is done by creating a subtree down the account node, with the fieldSelector equal to 0x01, according to RSKIP16.
+Each preset will be stored in its RLP format, with ordered fields, in a separate node of the trie.
+Therefore the key will be the preset number (without leading zeros, except the 0x00 preset, which is ecoded as 0x00), and the value the RLP of the fields.

 ### Transaction Propagation Policy